-The curriculum at Agora Lledó International School is defined by 5 distinctive principles: the International Baccalaureate as an educational model for the future, Multilingualism, Music, Sport, and a commitment to provide our students with the tools they need to become global citizens, capable of making the world a better place.
+The Agora Lledó International School educational project is defined by 5 distinctive elements: the International Baccalaureate as a model for the future, multilingualism, STEAM, sport and the commitment to provide our students with the tools to grow as global citizens capable of changing the world.

 The International Baccalaureate® (IB) provides students with a comprehensive, well-regarded academic qualification, which is accepted by the world’s most prestigious universities.
 The IB is an innovative programme designed to develop key competences, enabling our students to achieve their academic, professional and personal goals within an international framework.Find out more